araffaa/JSD_FinalProject/README.md

 Have you ever wondered how to browse huge collection of your favorite Movie posters?
 Here you can, through this search engine using [TMDb](https://www.themoviedb.org/) API you can feast your eyes through glorious Posters! just write your movie title and click find.

+for direct link to the page click [here](https://araffaa.github.io/JSD_FinalProject/)

 ## Usage

 - **jQuery**: